mocha-jfif/Certifications/CompTIA Net+/Chapter 08 - Network Operations/Glossary/Vertical (Main) cross-connect.md

->[!faq] The location where outside cables enter the building for dist
+>[!faq] The location where outside cables enter the building for distribution.
+This can include Internet and phone cabling.